openmainframeproject/foundation/BRANDING_GUIDELINES.md

   - Don’t use “Open Mainframe Project” or an Open Mainframe Project hosted project name (1) in a way that creates a sense of endorsement, sponsorship, or false association with Open Mainframe Project (e.g., “Open Mainframe Project or Project ABC approved,” “Open Mainframe Project or Project ABC certified,” “a product by an Open Mainframe Project member”); or (2) in connection with a project that has not been accepted into the Open Mainframe Project organization; or (3) in connection with a product that is not a comformant offering (where defined in a project’s conformance program materials).
   - Don’t deliberately give the impression that a company is the “main” company behind an Open Mainframe Project hosted project.
 Don’t associate Open Mainframe Project or an Open Mainframe Project hosted project with a single project or company.
   - Don’t use a mark in a way that is otherwise harmful to the Open Mainframe Project organization, its members or other projects.
+- If a project provides a logo for use in an icon format, note that it’s use is intended only for use where an icon is most appropriate ( such as within an application ).
+Please work with pr@openmainframeproject.org to review if there are questions or concerns.

 ## Do I need permission to talk publicly about Open Mainframe Project or the hosted projects?